StuartMacKay/checklisting/docs/source/scraping.rst

     scrapy crawl ebird -s DOWNLOAD_DIR=/path/to/dir

-Note that the "CHECKLISTING" prefix from the environment variable name is dropped.

 See the docs for each scraper to get a list of the command line arguments.

-If you have defined the settings for a mail server and the setting CHECKLISTS_REPORT_RECIPIENTS then a status report will be sent out each time the scrapers are run.
+If you have defined the settings for a mail server and the setting REPORT_RECIPIENTS then a status report will be sent out each time the scrapers are run.
 The report contains a list of the checklist downloaded along with an errors (complete with stack traces) and any warnings::